MY BEAUTIFUL BUS

 Jouet has been a member of Oulipo—the Workshop for Potential Literature—since 1983.
 Raymond Queneau, Georges Perec, and Italo Calvino are some of the well-known members.
 The aesthetic of the group recognizes that the world is full of constraints, and that artists can use constraints to unlock creative potential.
 So, Jouet writes in Bus: “In Beaumont, we drank wine from Châteauneuf and talked with a motorcyclist, well into his fifties, who was attempting a Tour de France along a predetermined circuit—another organized trip—one that roughly draws the shape of a big heart on a road map.”
 Even when a route is planned, there is room for a big heart.

 Michelle Fost is a writer living in Toronto.
-Her fiction has appeared in The Painted Bride Quarterly and her book reviews have appeared in The New York Times Book Review, The Philadelphia Inquirer, and The Boston Phoenix Literary Section.
+Her fiction has appeared in Geist Magazine and The Painted Bride Quarterly.
+Her book reviews have appeared in The New York Times Book Review, The Philadelphia Inquirer, and The Boston Phoenix Literary Section.